npmcdn-to-unpkg-bot/easybind-ui/README.md

 $ npm run deploy                # Deploys the project to GitHub Pages
 ```

-Alternatively, you can build a production release to manually deploy to S3, Firebase, Netlify, and other static hosts.
+Alternatively, you can build a production release to manually deploy to a static content host.
 Simply run the command below and copy the generated `build` folder to your static host.

 ```shell
 $ npm run build release         # Build production release